Fully Customizable Tour

-Darjeeling, known as the queen of the Himalayas dwells in the Northern Part of the Indian state of West Bengal.
+Darjeeling, known as the queen of the Himalayas is situated in the Northern Part of the Indian state of West Bengal.
 The city is located in the Siwalik Range of the lesser Himalayas and is famous for its tea industry.
-The city is also famous for the Darjeeling Himalayan Railways which is one among the UNESCO World Heritage Site.
-There are a large number of tourist destinations in Darjeeling making this place a wonderful holidaying hotspot.
-Local travel agent in Darjeeling offers you a complete guide on all that you want to know about the serene Hill Queen.
+The city is also famous for the Darjeeling Himalayan Railways which is one among the UNESCO World Heritage List.
+There are a large number of tourist destinations in Darjeeling making this place a wonderful holidaying experience.
+Tourist places in india.com offers you complete guidance on all that you want to know about Darjeeling.

-To the east, a faint red sun emerges painting the sky with brilliant strokes of magenta, gold, orange, and fuchsia.
-The snow-capped Everest, Kabru, Kanchenjunga, Jannu and other peaks gradually arise from slumber to start a new day.
+To the east, a dull orange sun emerged painting the sky with brilliant strokes of magenta, gold, orange and fuchsia.
+The snow capped Everest, Kabru, Kanchenjunga, Jannu and other peaks slowly emerge from slumber to start a new day.
 The sun worshippers gasp at the magnificent sight.
 As the fog lifts in the slowly penetrating sun, the town gradually comes alive.
-Amidst brewing of tea, the Gorkhali accent rises and falls like music.
+Amidst brewing of tea, the sing-song Gorkhali which is the local dialect, rises and falls like music.

-Among the major tourist attractions in the Darjeeling city, the most important one is the Tiger Hill.
-It is situated about 2590 m and gives a splendid view of the sunrise over Kanchenjunga.
+Among the major tourist attractions in the Darjeeling city, the most important is the Tiger Hill.
+It is situated about 2590 m and gives a splendid of the sunrise over Kanchanjunga.
 Mount Everest, the world's highest peak is clearly visible from the Tiger Hill.
-Local tour operators in Darjeeling notify you with another significant place to visit in the town, which is Rock Garden and Ganga Maya Park.
-These parks are located about 10 km from the town and have evolved into an incredible picnic spot.
+Another important place to visit in the city is the Rock Garden and Ganga Maya Park.
+These parks are located about 10 km from the town and have developed into wonderful picnic spot.

-Another one is Chowrasta; the place is one of a fascinating tourist hotspot in Darjeeling.
-Offering a great scenic beauty and numerous reasons to unwind, has a scenic beauty and one can walk down to the Darjeeling Mall from here.
-Other important places in the city include the Ava Art Gallery, Mall, Batasia loop, Lloyd Botanical Garden, Nightingale Park, Darjeeling-Rangit Valley Passenger Cable Car popularly called the ropeway, observatory hills, Himalayan Mountaineering Institute and the monasteries to name a few.
+The place has a scenic beauty and one can walk down to the Darjeeling Mall from here .
+Other important places in the city include the Ava Art Gallery, Mall, Batasia loop, Lloyd Botanical Garden, Nightingale park, Darjeeling-Rangit Valley Passenger Cable Car popularly called the ropeway, observatory hills, Himalayan Mountaineering Institute and the monasteries to name a few.
 One can also visit places around Darjeeling like Kalimpong, Kurseong, and Mirik.

 Avarage Mean Annual Temperature : Max 14.9°C and Min 8.9°C